viebel/blog.klipse.tech/_posts/2016-08-10-almost-y-combinator-javascript.md

 This is an introductory article to the [Y combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator) from `lambda-calculus`.
 But we won't mention the `Y combinator` in this article.

-This article is the first one of a serie about the Y combinator:
+This article is the first one of a serie about the Y combinator in `javascript`:

 1. [Recursions without names: Introduction to the Y combinator in javascript]({% post_url 2016-08-07-almost-y-combinator-clojure %})
 1. [The Y combinator in javascript]({% post_url 2016-08-10-pure-y-combinator-javascript %})